rostun/leagueOfLegendsUniverse/README.md

 lore database
 Database Outline

-A database to keep track of details of the League of Legends lore.
+A database to organize and keep track of League of Legends lore.

 1. A Region has an id number and a name.
 It is uniquely identified by it’s id number.
 Every Region name is unique.
 2. A Faction has an id number and a name.
 It is uniquely identified by it’s id number.
 Every Faction name is unique.